 - Purchase or Rent a Skyroam Device: If you travel often, it makes sense to purchase the device.
 For those one-time international travelers, though, it may make sense to rent it instead.
 Learn more about the difference in pricing between renting and buying.

 - Choose Your Travel Needs: If you’re renting, you pay by the day no matter what.
-If you’ve decided to purchase a Skyroam global WiFi device, you can activate the days that you want to use or purchase a monthly pass.
+If you’ve decided to purchase a Skyroam global WiFi device, you can activate by daily use or purchase a monthly pass.

 - Turn on Your Skyroam Device: One you’ve arrived in China, it’s time to start using your global WiFi router.
 Thankfully, it’s super-simple: press one button to power on…that’s it!